201 MUNSON STREET

 Because environmental remediation of the site required significant clearing of existing vegetation, TPA devised a screening approach that would reduce visual trespass of construction and site operations into the adjacent residential neighborhood.
 A gentle slope across the passive recreation space creates a six-foot berm near the property line.
 Native deciduous and evergreen trees planted on top will further obscure views into the site.
 Low-mow native grasses and forbs along the side slopes will reduce the need for weekly maintenance that would disturb neighbors.

-Hudson Meridian and Ironburgh are currently securing project financing and hope to begin construction later in 2020.
+Hudson Meridian and Ironburgh are currently securing project financing and intend to begin construction later in 2020.
 The project will be completed in 2022.

 Perspective Renderings by Lessard Design Group